 If you take a walk along King’s Mill Lane to the reservoir, then just before the outfall, on the left, is a stone viaduct with a date stone of 1817.
-This is one of the oldest railway viaducts in England, and this year, 2017, is its 200th anniversary.
+This is one of the oldest railway viaducts in England, and 2017 was its 200th anniversary.

-The viaduct was part of the Mansfield to Pinxton Railway, which was the subject of the Mansfield to Pinxton Railway Act passed on 6th June 1817, although the railway itself did not open officially until Easter Tuesday of 1819.
-The line was 7 3/4 miles long, and gave Mansfield a connection to the Erewash canal at Pinxton Wharf.
+The viaduct was part of the Mansfield to Pinxton Railway, which was the subject of the Mansfield to Pinxton Railway Act passed on 6th June 1817, although the railway itself did not open officially until Easter Tuesday (13th April) of 1819.
+The line was 7 3/4 miles long, and gave Mansfield a connection to the Cromford canal at Pinxton Wharf.

 Despite being impossible for steam engines to negotiate, the tonnage of goods carried was quite considerable, totalling over 57,000 tons during 1834, of which 50,000 tons was coal and coke.
 Other goods carried were sand, stone, timber, metals and manure !

 The viaduct never carried locomotives because of its tight curves, and this was its downfall.
 The whole line was purchased by Midland Railway in 1847, and in 1849 was modernised, which involved straightening the line and building a new viaduct, originally of wood but later of stone, the latter still in use today.

 The original viaduct is well worth a look, and has a wide roadway.
 The line of the original track can still be made out as it curves to join the current railway track, although it is now only a footpath.
 It is possible to follow this into Mansfield, remaining close to the line of the original track.

 The 200th Anniversary Project.